The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 - Easy app: Get customer support through Lemonade’s easy-to-use mobile app.

-- Short waiting period: The waiting period is only 2 days for accidents (that’s relatively short for the industry).
-Illness-related coverage has a standard 14-day waiting period, and you’ll need to wait 6 months before you’re covered for cruciate ligaments.
+- Short waiting period: There are no accident waiting periods.
+Illness-related coverage has a standard 14-day waiting period, and you’ll need to wait 30 days for orthopedic conditions.

 - Not for some senior dogs: Older dogs might be declined coverage, as with most pet insurance providers.
 There’s no fixed age limit, though, so it’s worth getting a quote.